raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The IANA is requested to record the value (tentatively) 11 for the DSOTYPENI error code in the DNS RCODE Registry.
-The DSOTYPENI error code ("DSO-TYPE Not Implemented") signifies that the DSO-TYPE of the primary TLV in the DSO request message is not implemented by the receiver.
+The DSOTYPENI error code ("DSO-TYPE Not Implemented") indicates that the receiver does implement DNS Stateful Operations, but does not implement the specific DSO-TYPE of the primary TLV in the DSO request message.

 ## DSO Type Code Registry